Table of Contents

-These applicator-free tampons are more compact for travel and better for the environment, but if you normally use bleach-free tampons or are used to a specific brand, keep that in mind and bring your own supply.
+These applicator-free tampons are more compact for travel and better for the environment, so it’s worth it to get used to them (or better yet, get an ecologically friendly menstrual cup), but if you normally use natural bleach-free tampons or are used to a specific brand, keep that in mind and bring your own supply.

 Sunglasses are one of those items that if you forget them or lose them you figure you will just buy another pair on the road.
 The problem with purchasing sunglasses in Argentina is that the industry is not regulated, so it is difficult to know if they have ultraviolet light protection or not, even if they have a sticker that says they do.